 When an accident happens, injuries often result.
 Broken bones, bruises, and lacerations can be readily seen with the naked eye; however, injuries to the head don’t always show outward signs of trauma.
 Because of this, when a head injury occurs, it should be taken incredibly seriously as it could be a traumatic brain injury (TBI).
-TBIs are devastating injuries that often result from a car accident or fall, and can have lifelong consequences for those who suffer from them.
+TBIs are devastating injuries that often result from a car accident or fall and can have lifelong consequences for those who suffer from them.
 Due to the unfortunate commonality of suffering from a TBI following an accident, many different statistics showcase the dangers of head injuries.

 Every year, TBIs contribute to a staggering amount of deaths as well as permanent disability.
-Typically caused by a bump, blow, or jolt to the head, or a penetrating injury – the severity of a TBI can vary from mild to severe.
+Typically caused by a bump, blow, jolt to the head, or a penetrating injury – the severity of a TBI can vary from mild to severe.
 Data is critical to understanding the impact of brain injuries.
 Read below so you can help identify injuries and educate others on the unfortunate reality many face after suffering a TBI.

 Traumatic Brain Injury Statistics

-A TBI disrupts the normal function of the brain following an injury.
+A TBI disrupts the normal functioning of the brain following an injury.
 Symptoms range depending on the severity of the injury.
 While mild cases can result in a brief change in mental state or consciousness, severe cases may lead to extended periods of unconsciousness, coma, or even death.
 Some of the most common statistics associated with a TBI include:

 TBI in the United States